-This field indicates the maximum time the datagram is allowed to remain the internet system.
-If this field contains the value zero, then the datagram should be destroyed.
+This field indicates the maximum time the datagram is allowed to remain in the internet system.
+If this field contains the value zero, then the datagram must be destroyed.
 This field is modified in internet header processing.
-The time is measured in units of seconds.
-The intention is to cause undeliverable datagrams to be discarded.
+The time is measured in units of seconds, but since every module that processes a datagram must decrease the TTL by at least one even if it process the datagram in less than a second, the TTL must be thought of only as an upper bound on the time a datagram may exist.
+The intention is to cause undeliverable datagrams to be discarded, and to bound the maximum datagram lifetime.